Home » Finance » Grants & bursaries

-Grants & bursaries
+Grants & Bursaries

 Grants and bursaries are available for students who need financial assistance.
 Below are some of the organisations which hand out bursaries.
 Contact details (and, in some cases, application forms) are available on their websites.

-EMI Music Sound Foundation
+Universal Music UK Sound Foundation

-EMI Music Sound Foundation
+Universal Music UK Sound Foundation

-Grinstead Fund
+The Grinstead Fund

 The Dorothy Grinstead Memorial Fund (now called "The Grinstead Fund") was set up to help young musicians on their way.
 It exists to make grants for this sort of expense.
 You must have some sort of connection with Croydon through education, work, family or training to qualify.

-Contact: Mrs Joy Lawrence BA, The Grinstead Fund, 83 Purley Downs Road, South Croydon, CR2 0RJ - Tel 020 8668 4372
+Contact: Mrs Joy Lawrence BA, The Grinstead Fund, 56 Kendall Avenue South, South Croydon, CR2 0QQ - Tel 020 8660 1783

 Hattori Foundation